Chaste/Chaste.github.io/site/content/docs/paper-tutorials/Plos2013/CryptsAndVillus.md

         simulator.AddCellKiller(p_cell_killer_1);
 ```

-We now create an instance of a Wnt concentration, this dictates where cell division occurs
+We now create an instance of a Wnt concentration.
-in the [SimpleWntCellCycleModelWithDeltaNotch](https://github.com/Chaste/trac_archive/wiki/Simple-Wnt-Cell-Cycle-Model-With-Delta-Notch) cell cycle model

 ```cpp
         WntConcentration<3>::Instance()->SetType(LINEAR);